 What about traditional touchpoints?
 If someone calls your business, offer to follow up with additional information or a recap of the call in an email.
 Did they buy something in-store?
 Make emailed receipts the default.

 Now what will we be doing with all of these email addresses?

-There are certainly other digital marketing platforms and tactics to nurture leads outside of email: social media messaging, content marketing, paid retargeting ads, direct mail, sales calls, etc. BUT, pound for pound, you won’t find a better value or more efficient method of nurturing leads than email.
+There are certainly other digital marketing platforms and tactics to nurture leads outside of email marketing: social media messaging, content marketing, paid search ads, direct mail, sales calls, etc. BUT, pound for pound, you won’t find a better value or more efficient method of nurturing leads than email.

 Texting … ugh.
 We were honestly hesitant to recommend this to our clients in years past because consumers had such strong reactions to it.
 They either loved it or hated it, and given that there were other less polarizing options for communications, we never pushed it.